jurgenwigg/py3S60/newcore/Doc/library/enum.rst

 2. While :class:`Enum` can have members of any type, once you mix in an additional type, all the members must have values of that type, e.g.
    :class:`int` above.
-This restriction does not apply to mix-ins which only add methods and don't specify another type.
+This restriction does not apply to mix-ins which only add methods and don't specify another data type such as :class:`int` or :class:`str`.
 3. When another data type is mixed in, the :attr:`value` attribute is *not the same* as the enum member itself, although it is equivalent and will compare equal.